orey/papers/docs/articles/conf-mgt.md

-# About Configuration Management of Industrial Products
+# About configuration management of industrial products

 This article is the second one of a series on PLM.
 Please have a look at [PLM and Graph Data](about-plm.md) article for an introduction.